-Home Depot is a huge “big-box” chain of over 2,000 stores that sells home improvement and construction materials.
+Home Depot is a huge “big-box” chain of over 2,000 stores that sell home improvement and construction materials.
 Almost all of us have been in a Home Depot.
 It is a great store when it comes to price and selection for home improvement.
 The typical store is filled with activity.
 Not surprisingly, this company faces more than its fair share of lawsuits by customers injured because of the negligence of the business and its employees.

 Customers can never be 100% safe in any store.
 But retailers have an obligation to maintain its premises in a reasonably safe condition and to warn consumers of any potential dangers or hazards.